 Jennifer King Rice

-Jennifer King Rice is Professor of Education Policy and Associate Dean of Graduate Studies and Faculty Affairs in the College of Education at the University of Maryland.
+Jennifer King Rice is Professor of Education Policy and Dean of Graduate Studies and Faculty Affairs in the College of Education at the University of Maryland.
 She earned her M.S. and Ph.D. degrees from Cornell University.
 Prior to joining the faculty at Maryland, she was a researcher at Mathematica Policy Research in Washington, D.C.
 Dr. Rice’s research draws on the discipline of economics to explore education policy questions concerning the efficiency, equity, and adequacy of U.S. education systems.
 Her current work focuses on teachers as a critical resource in the education process.
 She has published more than 50 articles and book chapters.
 Her authored and edited books include Fiscal Policy in Urban Education; High Stakes Accountability: Implications for Resources and Capacity; and Teacher Quality: Understanding the Effectiveness of Teacher Attributes, winner of the 2005 American Association of Colleges for Teacher Education book award.
 As a national expert in education finance and policy, Dr. Rice regularly consults with numerous policy research organizations and state and federal agencies.
 She was a National Academy of Education / Spencer Foundation post-doctoral fellow in 2002-03, and spent a recent sabbatical leave as a Visiting Fellow at the Urban Institute.
 She is a past president of the Association for Education Finance and Policy.